baxmittens/DistributedSparseGrids.jl/paper.md

 # Abstract

 Computational integration or interpolation of high-dimensional functions is subject to the curse of dimensionality on full tensor grids.
 Sparse-Grid approximation can mitigate the latter, especially if the evaluation of the underlying function is costly.
-In the following, a julia implementation of an local-lagrangian adaptive hierarchical sparse grid collocation method is presented, which is suitable for memory-intensive objects generated on distributed workers.
+In the following, a julia implementation of an local-lagrangian adaptive hierarchical sparse grid collocation method is presented, which is suitable for memory-heavy objects generated on distributed workers.

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+`DistributedSparseGrids.jl` is a Julia package for integration and interpolation of functions with generic return types.
+This package is especially suitable if the function has a high response time and/or a memory-heavy response type.

 # Mathematics